How to choose Energy Bars for weight loss

 Make sure the bar fits your dietary restrictions, if any.

 If you have any dietary restrictions, ensure that the energy bar fits those restrictions.
 For example, if you are vegan or vegetarian, look for energy bars labeled vegan or vegetarian.
-If you have nut and/or gluten allergies, look for energy bars labeled as gluten-free or nut-free.
+If you have nut and gluten allergies, look for energy bars labeled as gluten-free or nut-free.
 If you are lactose intolerant, look for energy bars labeled as dairy-free; many people who cannot tolerate lactose still need their daily dose of calcium and vitamin D.

 Look for nutritional value first and foremost.